The current London Ultra Low Emission Zone is expanding

 When is the London Ultra Low Emission Zone expanding?

-There will be no changes to the ULEZ operating times - it will run 24 hours a day, 7 days a week with the exception of Christmas day (25 December).
+There will be no changes to the ULEZ operating times - it will run 24 hours a day, 7 days a week, except for Christmas day (25th December).

 What are the required emissions standards for the existing and expanded Ultra-Low Emission Zone?

 - Euro 3 (NOx) for motorcycles, mopeds, motorised tricycles and quadricycles

 - Euro 4 (NOx) for petrol cars, vans and other specialist vehicles (up to and including 3.5 tonnes gross vehicle weight) and minibuses (up to and including 5 tonnes)